vibrant-btc/bitcoinprivacy-wiki/README.md

 ---

-## References

-This site draws from: [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) · [Athena Alpha](https://www.athena-alpha.com/bitcoin-privacy/) · [bitcoiner.guide](https://bitcoiner.guide/) · [am-i.exposed](https://am-i.exposed/) · [silentpayments.xyz](https://silentpayments.xyz/) · [paymentcode.io](https://paymentcode.io/) · [Planb Academy](https://planb.academy/)

----

 ## Contributing

 Contributions welcome!
-Follow the existing content structure and Material for MkDocs formatting conventions.
+See the [Contributing Guide](CONTRIBUTING.md) for details.

 ## License